Special L-values of geometric motives: Are special -values given by the Arakelov intersection pairing?

-For the special $L$-values, we revisit the proof of \refle{comparison} and look at the $\Q$-structures involved.
-As in that proof we may replace the map $\H^b(X_\eta, b-m)_\Z \t \RR \r \HD^b(X_\eta, b-m)$ occurring in \refeq{Beilinsoni>2m}, \refeq{Beilinsoni=2m} by $\rho^0_{DS}$, see \refeq{proofreal}, since the involved $\Q$-structures remain unchanged (\refsa{hardLefschetzDeligne}).
-The $\Q$-structure on $\Hw^0(DS)$ is the one stemming from the weak Hodge duality isomorphism with $\Hw^{-1}(S)\dual$.
-This $\Q$-structure is distinct from the ``original'' one on $\Hw^0(DS)$, see the discussion of the functional equation in \refth{structure}.
-All motivic cohomology terms $\H^*(-)_\RR$ get the obvious $\Q$-structure.
+For the special $L$-values, we revisit the proof of \refpr{comparison} and look at the involved $\Q$-structures.
+Again using hard Lefschetz, we replace the map $\H^{b+2}(X_\eta, n)_\Z \t \RR \r \HD^{b+2}(X_\eta, n)$ occurring in \refeq{Beilinsoni=2m}, \refeq{Beilinsoni>2m} by $\ch(E\dual(-1))$, see \refeq{proofreal}.
+The involved $\Q$-structures remain unchanged.